NOAA-PSL/graph-ufs/prototypes/cp0_mini/README.md

-# Prototype 0
+# Coupled Prototype 0

-The purpose of this prototype is to establish a very simple weather emulator pipeline that we can further refine and scale up.
+The purpose of this prototype is to establish a very simple coupled emulator pipeline that we can further refine and scale up.
-Compared to GraphCast, this has:
+Although it has variables from atmosphere, ocean, sea ice and land components, which we also intend to have in a larger prototype, the set of variables considered from each of these components is relatively much smaller.
+Below are the specifications of this
+prototype:
-- Reduced variable set
+- Atmosphere
-    * Inputs: surface pressure, 10m zonal/meridional winds, 3D temperature,
+    * Inputs: surface pressure, 10m zonal/meridional winds, 2m Temp, 3D temperature,
       year/day progress
-    * Targets: surface pressure, 10m zonal/meridional winds, 3D temperature,
+    * Targets: surface pressure, 10m zonal/meridional winds, 2m Temp, 3D temperature,
-    * Forcings: land, year/day progress
+    * Forcings: year/day progress
-- 3 vertical levels: approximately 1000 hPa, 500 hPa, 100 hPa, but on the native
+    * Vertical Levels: approximately 1000 hPa, 500 hPa, 100 hPa, but on the native model vertical grid
-  FV3 vertical grid
+- Ocean
+    * Inputs: SSH, 3D temperature, 3D salinity, landsea_mask
+    * Targets: SSH, 3D temperature, 3D salinity
+    * Forcings: ()
+    * Vertical Levels: approx. 0.5m, 50m, 200m
+- Sea Ice
+    * Inputs: ice concentration, ice thickness
+    * Targets: ice concentration, ice thickness
+    * Forcings: ()
+- Land
+    * Inputs: soil moisture
+    * Targets: soild moisture
+    * Forcings: ()
-- 6 hour time step and make 1 step ahead predictions
+- 6 hour time step and make up to 10 days ahead forecasts
 - 1 degree horizontal resolution (C384)
 - 1 year of training data
-- 1 year of evaluation data
+- 1 year of validation data
-- Evaluate on and with WeatherBench2
+- Possible to evaluate on and with WeatherBench2
-- Simple data normalization just to get moving: data normalized based on avg/std taken over 1994-1997
+- Simple data normalization to get moving: data normalized based on avg/std taken over 1993-1997

-The configuration is defined in [simple_emulator.py](simple_emulator.py).
+The configuration is defined in [mini_coupled_emulator.py](mini_coupled_emulator.py).

 ## Training

-Before training, clear any existing zarr stores or data, specified by the `local_store_path` in [simple_emulator.py](simple_emulator.py).
+Before training, clear any existing zarr stores or data, specified by the `local_store_path` in [mini_coupled_emulator.py](mini_coupled_emulator.py).
 For example:

 ```